PSA Finance UK Refunds: How to Claim Compensation for Mis-Sold Car Finance

 After a thorough review of your finance agreement, if you see something unusual, like hidden charges, unclear terms, and other fees, then you can confirm you’ve been mis-sold.
 Now you have to act fast if you want to get a refund or compensation for being mis-sold a PSA finance product.
 Here are the next steps you can take:

 • Document everything.
-Take notes and photos and duplicate all evidences that show you were mis-sold.
+Take notes and photos and duplicate all evidence that shows you were mis-sold.
 It can include all the unusual and unclear charges seen and everything in the contract that is different from what you agreed upon.
 Keep a record of the original quotes and all communications you had with the dealer or the lender, such as message and email threads.

 • File a claim: If you suspect that you were mis-sold your car finance agreement, you should file a formal PSA finance claim online or contact PSA Finance UK directly to seek a refund for any unfair charges or hidden fees.